redhat-et/kuadrant-llm-integration/bootstrap-infra/kubernetes-setup/README.md

 - Helm v3.0+ (for Istio installation)
 - `kubectl` configured to access your cluster
 - `kustomize` (optional, kubectl has built-in kustomize support)
+- `kind` (optional, for local development - automatically installed by quickstart script)

 ## Installation